CQS: A Formally-Verified Framework for Fair and Abortable Synchronization: Formal Specification and Proofs for CQS

 \section{Formal Specification and Proofs for CQS}

-This section outlines formal proofs for the Coq formalization of \sqs{}; the specifications and proofs of the presented algorithms on top of CQS are discussed in the next Section~\ref{sec:proofs-primitives}.
+This section outlines the formal proofs for the Coq formalization of \sqs{}; the specifications and proofs of the presented algorithms on top of CQS are discussed in Section~\ref{sec:proofs-primitives}. {\bf The proofs themselves are available on GitHub \cite{proofRepo}}.
+The corresponding files are referenced throughout.

 Providing formal proofs of correctness for concurrent data structures is currently rare, and even more so for algorithms and data structures employed in a realistic production setting.
 (This is in spite of Iris certainly being powerful enough to express such proofs.)
-Notable exceptions include the verification of a concurrent queue used in the Dartino framework~\cite{krogh2016verifying}, proofs for algorithms used in real-world databases and filesystems~\cite{krishna2020verifying}, and the recent contextual refinement of a concurrent queue similar to one in the Java standard library~\cite{vindum2021contextual}.
+Notable exceptions include the verification of a concurrent queue used in the Dartino framework~\cite{krogh2016verifying}, proofs for algorithms used in real-world databases and filesystems~\cite{krishna2020verifying}, the contextual refinement of a concurrent queue similar to one in the Java standard library~\cite{vindum2021contextual}, and the recent cases of the Meta company verifying several of its internally-used concurrent data structures~\cite{carbonneaux2022applying, vindum2022mechanized}.
 We also highlight the proofs for a wide range of libraries used throughout the Rust ecosystem~\cite{jung2017rustbelt}.

 We suspect that the main reason for the dearth of such proofs is the high complexity barrier, preventing users from using separation logic to encode the intuition behind the data structure design.
 Also, in our experience, obtaining formal proofs for complex data structures is not obvious: in total, the proofs of the claims of this paper span more than 10'000 lines of Coq code, much of which required non-trivial reasoning.